 Once you are added to the Space Available register, you are eligible for any flights that depart that location ONLY for the duration of your signup.
 You need to signup at other locations if needed.

 - Note 1: DoD ID Number is required by all passengers (except retirees with an ID card still showing SSN) to travel.
 Although it is HQ AMC policy that DoD ID Number or SSN disclosure is not required for remote signup, some AMC detachments do not comply with the policy.
 Be advised that those few locations may ignore your signup if you do not include a SSN or ask you to provide a SSN to register for travel.
 If the PAX personnel are properly trained then they know to complete the registration using a pseudo Person ID consisting of the prefix RMT and the first four letters of the passenger's last name, first and middle name initials.
-Alternatively, the AMCI suggests they can also use your passport number as a placeholder for your SSN.
+Alternatively, passengers can use their passport number as a placeholder for your SSN.